code4com/ciec-code/challenge-02/README.md

 - Submit/commit your code as a new file/s to your personal repo folder named challenge-02

 - Please provide complete written instructions on how to use your solution files.
-Like how to run & get to answer.
+Like how to run, build, deploy.

 ## Solution
 ???